AlexBlain/microsoft-365-docs/microsoft-365/managed-desktop/get-started/register-devices-partner.md

 ## Prepare for registration
 Before completing registration for a customer, you must first establish a relationship with them at the [Partner Center](https://partner.microsoft.com/dashboard).
-Be sure to select **Include delegated administration privileges for Azure Active Directory and Office 365**.
-Learn more at [Partner Center help](https://docs.microsoft.com/partner-center/request-a-relationship-with-a-customer).
+From Partner Center, CSP partners can manage Autopilot devices for their customers without delegated admin privileges.

+Learn more about partner relationship and permissions for Autopilot at [Partner Center help](https://docs.microsoft.com/en-us/partner-center/customers_revoke_admin_privileges#windows-autopilot).

 To complete registration for your customer, first create a CSV file.